helenbeatriz/Project2-Hangman/README.md

   - Click 'Save'
   - A live link appears on a green tag when published successfully.

-The live link can be found [here] - (https://helenbeatriz.github.io/Project2-Hangman/index.html)
+The live link can be found ![here] - (https://helenbeatriz.github.io/Project2-Hangman/index.html)

 ## Credits